 14 more production machines were built, the last performing its initial flight on 20 April 1979, with seven Concordes going into service with British Airways and seven into service with Air France.
 The Concorde received French certification for passenger operations on 13 October 1975, followed by British certification on 5 December 1975.
 Both British Airways and Air France began commercial flights on 21 January 1976.
 The Concorde was finally in service.

-There has never been a full accounting of how much it cost the British and French governments to get it there, but one modern estimate is about 1.1 billion pounds in 1976 values, or about 11 billion pounds or $18.1 billion USD in 2003 values.
+There has never been a full accounting of how much it cost the British and French governments to get it there, but one modern estimate is about 1.1 billion pounds in 1976 values, or about 11 billion pounds / $18.1 billion USD in 2003 values.
 Of the 20 Concordes built, six never carried any paying passengers.
 In fact, only nine of the production machines were sold at "list value".
 The other five were simply given to British Airways and Air France for literally pocket change, apparently just to get them out of the factories.

 * The initial routes were London to Bahrain, and Paris to Rio de Janiero via Dakar.
 Service to Washington DC began on 24 May 1976, followed by flights to New York City in December 1977.
 Other routes were added later, and there were also large numbers of charter flights, conducted mostly by British Airways.

-The manufacturers had obtained options for 78 Concordes, most prominently from the US carrier Pan-American, but by the time the aircraft was ready to enter service interest had evaporated.
+The manufacturers had obtained options for 78 Concordes, most prominently from the US carrier Pan-American -- but by the time the aircraft was ready to enter service, interest had evaporated.
 Sonic boom ensured that it could not be operated on overland routes, a consideration that had helped kill off the mid-range Concorde, and even on the trans-Atlantic route the thundering noise of the four Olympus engines led to restrictions on night flights to New York City, cutting the aircraft's utilization on the prime trans-Atlantic route in half.

 The worst problem, however, was that the 1970s were characterized by rising fuel prices that rendered the thirsty SST clearly uneconomical to operate.
-It required 3.5 times more fuel to carry a passenger in the Concorde than in a Boeing 747 with its modern, fuel-efficient high-bypass turbofans.
+It required 3.5 times more fuel to carry a single passenger in the Concorde than in a Boeing 747, with its modern, fuel-efficient high-bypass turbofans.
 The Americans had been sensible to kill off the Boeing 2707-300: even if the environmental threat of the machine had been greatly exaggerated, the 2707-300 would have never paid itself off.

-There was some muttering in Britain and France that Pan-Am's cancellation of its Concorde orders and the restrictions on night flights into New York City were part of a jealous American conspiracy to kill the Concorde, but Pan-Am brass had simply done the numbers and wisely decided the Concorde didn't make business sense.
+There was some muttering in Britain and France that Pan-Am's cancellation of its Concorde orders and the restrictions on night flights into New York City were part of a jealous American conspiracy to kill the Concorde, but Pan-Am brass had simply done the numbers, and wisely decided the Concorde didn't make business sense.
 Pan Am had analyzed use of the Concorde on trans-Pacific flights, such as from San Francisco to Tokyo, and quickly realized that its relatively limited range meant refueling stops in Honolulu and Wake Island.
 A Boeing 747 could make the long-haul trip without any stops, and in fact would get to Tokyo faster than the Concorde under such circumstances.
 First-class customers would also have a much more comfortable ride on the 747.

 Some Europeans were not surprised by the Concorde's problems.
 In 1966, Henri Ziegler, then head of Breguet Aviation of France, commented with classic French directness: "Concorde is a typical example of a prestige program hastily launched without the benefit of detailed specifications studied in partnership with airlines."